ulasakdeniz/go-typed-promise/README.md

 Promises can be chained with `Map` function.
 It takes a `func(T) (T, error)` as a parameter.
 The function returns a `Promise[T]` which is a new promise created from the result of the previous promise.

+Note: Because of Golang generics limitations, you cannot change the type of the promise with `Map`.
+If you want to change the type of the promise, you can use `promise.FromPromise` function.

 ```go
 package main